 Under no circumstances will I, or my team, provide our phone number.
 This is a very important boundary I maintain to create work-life balance.
 For more on my boundaries and why I set them specifically, I shared them in this blog post.

-Post performance is not guaranteed, as it is out of my control.
+Post performance is not guaranteed, as aspects of the algorithm and your audience’s reaction are out of my control.
 Lower engagement or reach is not a justification for a refund.

 We are happy to discuss a multiple account discount!